xfiveco/html-coding-standards/README.md

 HTML Coding Standards
 =====================

-HTML Coding Standards you must conform to when writing HTML in XHTMLized projects.
+HTML Coding Standards you must conform to when writing HTML in Xfive projects.

 ## Table of contents